binkley/homebrewery-files/witch.md

 #### Level 4 Witch Spells

-_Woe and weal the Witch grants them friend or foe._
+_Beyond candles now, a Witch grands woe and weal to friend or foe._

 ##### 🛡️ Ally Buffs & Wards